John Francis (English cricketer)

-John Daniel Francis (born 13 November 1980) is an English former first-class cricketer who played county cricket at first-class level for Hampshire and Somerset as a batsman.
+John Daniel Francis (born 13 November 1980) is an English former first-class cricketer who played county cricket at first-class level for Hampshire and Somerset as a batsman in a career spanning from 2001 to 2008.

 Cricket career

 Beginnings at Hampshire

 Francis was born at Bromley in Kent in November 1980.
 He grew up in Southampton, where he was educated at King Edward VI School.
 From there, he attended Durham University, followed by Loughborough University.
 Francis made his debut in first-class cricket for Hampshire against Middlesex at Southampton in the 2001 County Championship, with him making a second appearance that against Nottinghamshire at Trent Bridge.
 In that same season, he also made his debut in List A one-day cricket, making six appearances in the 2001 Norwich Union League, in which he scored 189 runs at an average of exactly 63.
 The following season, he was selected to play for the British Universities cricket team in a first-class match against the touring Sri Lankans, in addition to making eight appearances in the 2002 County Championship for Hampshire, alongside ten one-day appearances 2002 Norwich Union League; against Northamptonshire, he made what would be his only one-day century with a score of 103 not out.
 Alongside James Adams and Chris Benham, he was one of three Loughborough University cricketers in Hampshire's 2002 squad.

 Loughborough University's representative team, Loughborough UCCE, were awarded first-class status for the 2003 season, with Francis playing in their inaugural first-class fixture against Somerset.
 He played in all three of their first-class fixtures that season, in addition to playing for the British Universities against the touring Zimbabweans.
 Following his appearances for Loughborough, Francis made six appearances in the 2003 County Championship, alongside eleven one-day appearances in the National League.
 He was offered a two-year contract extension by Hampshire at the end of the 2003 season, but declined, departing at the end of the season alongside Iain Brunnschweiler and Alex Morris.
 In seventeen first-class matches for Hampshire, he scored 700 runs at an average of 24.13, making five half centuries.
 In 27 one-day appearances, he scored 818 runs at an average of 40.90, making six half centuries alongside his lone century.